Do You Know Your Copy Rights?

 Copyright & InstructionPhotocopying

-Faculty at LSU are to adhere to the intent and provisions of the law concerning copyrighted materials, as stated in LSU Policy Memorandum PM-17 http://www.lsusystem.lsu.edu/pdf/PM/PM-17.pdf
+Faculty at LSU are to adhere to the intent and provisions of the law concerning copyrighted materials, as stated in LSU policy Memorandum pM-17 http://www.lsusystem.edu/docs/pMs/pm-17.doc.pdf

 For flowchart version, see http://www.lib.lsu.edu/admin/copyright/workflow.html

 - Determine whether the material in question is in the public domain.
 Items in the public domain are no longer covered by copyright and may be reproduced.
-Faculty may consult the chart, "When Works Pass Into the Public Domain." http://www.unc.edu/~unclng/public-d.htm
+Faculty may consult the chart, "Copyright Term and the public Domain in the united States," https://copyright.cornell.edu/resources/publicdomain.cfm.
+See also, "Is it protected by Copyright?" at http://librarycopyright.net/resources/digitalslider/

 Copyright & Students